rjmarzec/LoL-Match-Prediction-Nerual-Network/README.md

 File Descriptions:

-*Main Scripts\match_data_collector.py - The initial match data collection script.
+-Main Scripts\match_data_collector.py - The initial match data collection script.
-*Main Scripts\match_data_formatter.py - The script that pulled pulled important information out from matches and prepared it as input for the neural network.
+-Main Scripts\match_data_formatter.py - The script that pulled pulled important information out from matches and prepared it as input for the neural network.
-*Main Scripts\neural_net_example.py - Sample TensorFlow neural network used to base project neural network off of.
+-Main Scripts\neural_net_example.py - Sample TensorFlow neural network used to base project neural network off of.
-*Main Scripts\neural_net_input_scraper.py - The script that prepared the outcomes of matches (win or loss) as another input for the neural network.
+-Main Scripts\neural_net_input_scraper.py - The script that prepared the outcomes of matches (win or loss) as another input for the neural network.
-*Main Scripts\neural_net.py - The neural network that was the data was fed into and run.
+-Main Scripts\neural_net.py - The neural network that was the data was fed into and run.

-*input_data.txt - Sorted match data as a list to be readied for input.
+-input_data.txt - Sorted match data as a list to be readied for input.
-*input_labels.txt - Classifications of a win or loss for the matches found in input_data.txt. main.py - Temporary file used to run scripts.
+-input_labels.txt - Classifications of a win or loss for the matches found in input_data.txt. main.py - Temporary file used to run scripts.
-*README.md - Project README file.
+-README.md - Project README file.
-*requirements.txt - Versions of API's used.
+-requirements.txt - Versions of API's used.
-*Robert Marzec AP Research Paper.pdf - Full AP Research Paper submitted to the college board
+-Robert Marzec AP Research Paper.pdf - Full AP Research Paper submitted to the college board .